PROGRAM OVERVIEW

 PROGRAM BENEFITS

-The University of Texas at Arlington's City and Regional Planning Program is officially recognized since 1978 by the Planning Accreditation Board.
+The University of Texas at Arlington's Master of City and Regional Planning Program was founded in 1975 and has been continuously accredited by the Planning Accreditation Board since 1988.
 Accredited programs must meet strict professional and academic standards developed by the PAB and its sponsoring organizations, the American Institute of Certified Planners, the Association of Collegiate Schools of Planning, and the American Planning Association.

 DEGREE REQUIREMENTS